HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/database/enablingadb.md

 ## Enabling a database via Schema and Scope

-Follow the tutorial for instructions on how to do this using [AdminUI](../../tutorial/adminui.md) or [Postman or curl](../../tutorial/postmancurl.md).
+Follow the tutorial for instructions on how to do this using [Admin UI](../../tutorial/adminui.md) or [Postman or curl](../../tutorial/postmancurl.md).

 It's worth noting that all the actions that you can do using the Admin UI can also be done using Postman, curl, or any similar tool.
 Below are some examples to perform additional actions for database and application management, like adding a database, listing views, agents, and forms, and listing and adding application.